 June 2016 Report on Economic Benefits of Brownfields: Economic Impact on Delaware’s Economy: The Brownfield Program 2015

-Brownfields video featuring DNREC Site Investigation and Restoration Section (SIRS) Be sure to visit the Delaware Brownfields Marketplace!
+Brownfields video featuring DNREC 's Site Investigation and Restoration Section (SIRS) Be sure to visit the Delaware Brownfields Marketplace!

 Delaware enacted its Hazardous Substance Cleanup Act (HSCA) in 1990 to address sites potentially contaminated with hazardous substance releases in the state that would not be addressed under the federal superfund program.
 Three major programs are administered under HSCA.
-They are the Voluntary Cleanup Program (VCP), the Brownfield Program, and the HSCA Enforcement program.
+They are the Voluntary Cleanup Program (VCP), the Brownfields Program, and the HSCA Enforcement program.
 We also have a Prospective Purchaser Agreement Program and an Application for that program is available.

 The Voluntary Cleanup Program (VCP) has been developed to assist the responsible parties to voluntarily clean up properties contaminated by the release of hazardous substances.
 The benefit of participating in the VCP is that it can eliminate the need for costly litigation.

 In July of 1995, HSCA was amended to encourage voluntary cleanup of sites and in 2001, enabling legislation that introduced brownfields was enacted.
 On August 3, 2004 the Brownfields Development Act was signed to extend certain liability protection to developers of properties that DNREC certifies as Brownfields in an effort to encourage development.
 The Brownfield program allows developers and prospective purchasers who did not contribute to the contamination on their site to clean up their site and not be liable for pre-existing contamination.